-Investment Return on Pension Assets
+Investment Return on Pension Assets in 2022

 Prefunding of assets has gained increasing importance in recent years as a source of pension financing.
 This trend is driven by population ageing and the associated growth of earnings-related pension expenditure.